 The Contractor shall purchase all spares on behalf of the CTRMA in a manner to ensure that the CTRMA obtains the benefit of all warranties associated with such spares.
 The cost of the spare parts shall not include any mark up and shall be agreed to prior to the Effective Date.
 The Contractor shall maintain and track the inventory of all spares and consumables for the CTRMA using the MOMS and shall provide the CTRMA with a list itemizing all spares and consumables in the CTRMA's inventory as reasonably requested, but not more frequently than once a month.
-All of the CTRMA's spares and consumables shall be maintained by the Contractor free and clear of all liens and encumbrances of any kind whatsoever at locations to be agreed upon between the CTRMA and the Contractor.
+All of the CTRMA's spares and encumbrances of any kind whatsoever at locations to be agreed upon between the CTRMA and the Contractor.
 The CTRMA shall have the right to inspect the spares and consumables inventory during normal business hours and shall give the Contractor written notice any time the CTRMA removes any of its spares or consumables.